 It’s emotionally hard, even in the best of circumstances.
 I don’t want my children (or myself) to face that during a time of distress, ill health, or when pressed for time.

-My absolute favorite declutter book is the aptly named Let It Go: Downsizing Your Way to a Richer, Happier Life by Peter Walsh.
-Again, this is a book geared toward those later in life, who are leaving the family home behind for smaller digs.
+Another good decluttering book is the aptly named Let It Go: Downsizing Your Way to a Richer, Happier Life by Peter Walsh.
+This is a book geared toward those later in life, who are leaving the family home behind for smaller digs.
 He suggests you play the game “Would You Rather?” placing the use of the room and the item(s) under consideration into the sentence.

 “Would I rather have my car parked in the garage or store this box of China I’ve never used?”